A New York Giants Fan? You’d probably like…

 The Giants and Redskins have been rivals since 1932 and with the two teams meeting twice a year, this rivalry won’t end anytime soon.
 With the Redskins’ young offensive core, led by quarterback Robert Griffin III, wide receiver Desean Jackson, and running back Alfred Morris, and the Giants’ talented offensive core, including Manning and wide receivers Odell Beckham, Jr. and Victor Cruz, there are always a lot of points scored when these two teams go at it.
 As the Redskins continue to grow and the Giants attempt to make another Superbowl run, this rivalry could soon become as fun to watch as the Giants’ rivalries with the Cowboys and Eagles.

 The New York Giants haven't been to the postseason since they won the Super Bowl in 2011.
 Last year is one that teams and fans want to forget, and the 2014 season is a chance to wipe the slate clean.
 In addition to the division schedule against rivals Dallas, Philadelphia and Washington, the Giants will face the NFC West and the AFC South throughout the season.
-There will be plenty of opportunities to notch big wins against some of the top teams in the league and return to the playoffs.
+There will be plenty of opportunities to notch big wins against some of the top teams in the league and return to the playoffs, so check out the entire New York Giants schedule and find the game you want to see.

 Key Home Games